Youx/network-canvas/README.markdown

 How to use it
 -------------

-This is currently alpha quality, NOT FOR USE.
+This is currently beta quality, NOT FOR USE.
 You've been warned.

 First, grab the code, put it in an apache folder, and try accessing index.html.

 Since we can't do AJAX requests to external servers (that would be cross site scripting, considered by browsers as an attack vector), we have to use a php script to proxy the request to retrieve the data chunks from github.

-The stored data used (`network_data` and `network_meta` files) is taken from mojombo's jekyll project, as is dynamically loaded data.
+The data used is streamed from mojombo's eventmachine project on github, though you can change that in config.php

 Screenshot
 ----------